• Skip to primary navigation

 Valentina K. Wein

-Spicy Cabbage Potato Pancakes are crispy on the outside, and packed with tender potatoes, cabbage and a kick of heat on the inside.
-They're fantastic for brunch, lunch or dinner.
+Made with a few basic ingredients, Cabbage Potato Pancakes are crispy on the outside and tender on the inside.
+They're fantastic for brunch, lunch, or dinner as a side or appetizer

-Makes about 16 pancakes / serving size: about 3
+Makes about 3 dozen pancakes / serving size: about 3

 Print